Overview of the hydroserverpy.api

 Example: Create Sensor

-# Create a new Sensor on HydroServer
+# Create a new sensor in HydroServer

 new_sensor = hs_api.sensors.create(